ECMWFCode4Earth/ml_drought/README.md

 <!-- TODO List -->
 ## To do
 - [x] Write an initial README.md
-- [ ] Choose datasets that initially interested in
+- [x] Choose datasets that initially interested in
-- [ ] Figure out how best to interact with Copernicus (API, web portal, other)
+- [x] Figure out how best to interact with Copernicus (API, web portal, other)
+- [ ] Build initial export functionality from CDS API
+- [ ] Explore baseline / simplest models

 <!-- TABLE OF CONTENTS -->